dataobservatory-eu/openmuse.dataobservatory.eu/content/resources/openmuse_software_validation_report/index.md

 slides: ""
 ---

-The `Report on Music Innovation & Technology in Europe` is developed following the [Open Policy Analysis Guidelines](/resources/opa/).
-You can find the repository of all assets on [github.com/dataobservatory-eu/music_tech_innovation/](https://github.com/dataobservatory-eu/music_tech_innovation/).
+The `Software Validation Report` is developed following the [Open Policy Analysis Guidelines](/resources/opa/).
+You can find the repository of all assets on [github.com/dataobservatory-eu/openmuse_software_validation_report](https://github.com/dataobservatory-eu/openmuse_software_validation_report/).

-This deliverable belongs to the [Music Tech & Innovation ](https://music.dataobservatory.eu/pillar/innovation/) pillar of our [Open Music Observatory](/resources/open_music_observatory/).